-What makes Vietnamese coffee so special and why is it so different to the coffee you’re used to.
+What makes Vietnamese coffee so special and why is it so different from the coffee you’re used to?
 Here are the biggest reasons why it’s different.

-Vietnamese coffee is stronger, bolder and thicker than normal drip coffee.
-The brew method is the mean reason for this.
-The beans, roast, grind size, brew time and serving style all have their impact on the final taste.
-Vietnamese coffee tends to have a bolder taste but lack some brightness.
+Vietnamese coffee is stronger, bolder, and thicker than normal drip coffee.
+The brew method is the main reason for this.
+The beans, roast, grind size, brew time, and serving style all have an impact on the final taste.
+Vietnamese coffee tends to have a bolder taste but lacks brightness.

 Below I’ll go into what the differences are and where they come from in detail.

 Difference Between Vietnamese and Regular Coffee